 Let’s observe this EURUSD H4 charts in Picture B, prices formed a swing high and a swing low.
 Once the swing points are formed let’s draw the Fibonacci tool connecting the swing high and low.
 We will wait for the prices to retrace and reach 61 % and 75 % Fibonacci levels and enter the market.
 The stop loss can be placed at the 100 % Fibonacci level or the swing high A, while targets can be placed at -38% and -61% as Take profit 1 and 2 respectively.

 All calculations are done by Fibonacci tools leaving no guesswork regarding the entry, exit, and stop-loss points.

-Though Fibonacci levels provide support and resistance levels, they require additional confirmation using price action or technical indicators like RSI, MACD.
+Though Fibonacci levels provide support and resistance levels, they require additional confirmation using price action or technical indicators like RSI Forex Indicator, MACD Histogram.
 The presence of convergence and divergence at these Fibonacci levels provide additional confirmation of reversals and strengthens the validity of support and resistance.